anuraghazra/github-readme-stats/readme.md

 &bg_color=DEG,COLOR1,COLOR2,COLOR3...COLOR10
 ```

-> Note on cache: Repo cards have a default cache of 4 hours (14400 seconds) if the fork count & star count is less than 1k, otherwise, it's 2 hours (7200 seconds).
+> Note on cache: Repo cards have a default cache of 4 hours (14400 seconds) if the fork count & star count is less than 1k.
+If so, the cache is 2 hours (7200 seconds).
 Also, note that the cache is clamped to a minimum of 2 hours and a maximum of 24 hours.

 #### Stats Card Exclusive Options: